gammu/gammu/docs/manual/config/index.rst

 Examples
 --------

-There is more complete example available in Gammu documentation.
+There is more complete example available in Gammu documentation, see :ref:`gammu`.

 Connection examples
 +++++++++++++++++++